 Concurrent Baccalaureate/Master's Degree

-This program allows exceptionally capable students to combine their last year or two of undergraduate study with graduate study, resulting in the simultaneous completion of both a Baccalaureate degree and a Masters degree.
+This program allows exceptionally capable students to combine their last year or two of undergraduate study with graduate study, resulting in the simultaneous completion of both a baccalaureate degree and a master's degree.
 Eligible students will have achieved a record of academic excellence that demonstrates depth as well as breadth.
 Entrance requirements into this program are numerous and quite specific.
-Interested students are therefore advised to acquaint themselves with program guidelines early in their college career.
+Interested students are advised to acquaint themselves with program guidelines early in their college career.